-We summarize our results in this paper as follows: \begin{enumerate} \item We prove a sampling theorem that gives an explicit reconstruction of bandlimited functions on $[0,1]$, with a subgeometric convergence rate, and provides a foundation for our WNN and GNN architectures. \item Informed by our sampling theorem, we provide an explicit shallow WNN architecture comprised of only two layers.
-We prove a generalization theorem that shows that this architecture can reproduce bandlimited graphon signals with an $L^2$ error $\varepsilon > 0$ using only $2N = \mathcal{O}(\varepsilon^{-10/9})$ evenly spaced samples from $[0,1]$. \item Through a discretization of the interval $[0,1]$, the WNN architecture leads to a transferable GNN architecture for which graph adjacency matrices are simply swapped into the filter computational unit.
-We show performance guarantees on the transferability of these GNNs for all sufficiently large simple deterministic weighted graphs and simple random graphs belonging to the same graphon family. \end{enumerate}
+We summarize our results in this paper as follows: \begin{enumerate} \item We prove a sampling theorem that gives an explicit reconstruction of bandlimited functions on $[0,1]$, with a subgeometric convergence rate, providing a foundation for our WNN and GNN architectures. \item Guided by our sampling theorem, we present a two-layer WNN architecture that can reproduce bandlimited graphon signals with an $L^2$-error $\varepsilon > 0$ using only $2N = \mathcal{O}(\varepsilon^{-10/9})$ evenly spaced samples from $[0,1]$. \item Through a discretization of the interval $[0,1]$, the WNN architecture leads to a GNN architecture for which graph adjacency matrices are simply swapped into the filter computational unit.
+We establish performance guarantees on the transferability of these GNNs for all sufficiently large simple deterministic weighted graphs and random graphs belonging to the same graphon family. \end{enumerate}